mcyph/global_subnational_covid_data/README.md

-Auto-generated subnational COVID-19 data from many sources using the covid_19_grab_au project, which is no longer only getting Australian data but from many countries around the World.
+Auto-generated subnational COVID-19 data from many sources using the covid_19_grab_au project, which is no longer only getting Australian data but from many countries around the world.
 The goal is to be able to convert this data into a common universal format, so as to be able to use it for comparative analysis and similar purposes.